 Missed an episode of Chatfuel School—our weekly YouTube show where we cover hot topics in the world of bot-building and marketing?
 Don't worry; we took notes for you.🤓 The topic for May 13, 2020 was how you can use an AI chatbot to grow your business.
 We brought in Chatfuel customer, AI expert, and co-founder of Janis.AI Josh Barkin to share his insights.
-Here's a recap of what you missed.👇 (Sign up to get a reminder when the next episode premieres!)
+Here's the full episode. 👇 Keep scrolling for a recap of what you missed.

 Why isn't your business using artificial intelligence yet? 🤖 Here's the most common reason: This technology seems too intimidating and out of reach for SMBs.
 It sounds like the stuff of Hollywood movies, something that requires a whole team of experts and a multi-million dollar budget.
 That's exactly why we brought Josh Barkin on the show this week—to bust these common misconceptions.